Downhill Bike Tours

 With that being said, there is a place for the unguided option … people who are younger, more experienced riders may prefer this approach.
 So might a few riders who really want to take their time coming down, or really want to stretch out the experience and spend more time along the way.
 Please keep in mind though that if you are biking without a guide you MUST take responsibility for your own safety, which includes keeping eyes out in front of you and behind you.
 We've seen unguided bikers doing really unwise things … like stopping in the lane of traffic or riding side-by-side taking up the whole lane (which is ILLEGAL in Hawaii).
 If you select the unguided (SELF-GUIDE) option, please be a careful, considerate, and consciencious biker!

-While 26 miles sounds like a long ride, it really isn't when you are coasting downhill almost the entire way.
+While this is a long bike ride, it really isn't difficult or strenuous when you are coasting downhill almost the entire way.
 There is literally only 400 yards of peddling spread out throughout the entire ride on the route to Paia, and maybe about 1000 yards of peddling on the route that goes to Haiku!
 I am often asked if you can get off the bike if you get tired.
 It rarely becomes an issue, but if at any time you don't feel like riding anymore you can pull over and get in the van (on the guided tour of course).
 You can ride in the van for a while, and even get back out on the bike at a future stopping point if you like.

 Many people ask about the brakes.
 They are hand-operated brakes but they aren't the kind of brakes you see on typical mountain bikes or road bikes.
 They are heavy duty drum brakes built into the hub of the front and back wheel, not a pad that grabs the side of the wheel frame.
 It's the same kind of brake as the foot pedal brakes on the old style bikes.
 In this case they are operated by hand controls so you can brake the front and back brakes evenly.
 This style brake STAYS DRY and isn't compromised by wet roads like the pad brakes found on the kind of bikes that most people have in their garage.
 The seats are well padded, and you ride in an upright position, not hunched over like a 21 speed racing bike.